 together we can change water policy in california for good

-Four components make up our strategy to achieve equitable and sustainable water policy in California.
+The following interest areas cover our strategy to achieve equitable and sustainable water policy in California.

 Water that exists as water rights claims in legal documents but not in the real world is known as "Paper Water".

 State water agencies in California and those participating in the Colorado River Compact continue to issue water service contracts at levels far beyond available water resources.
-Paper Water is the primary cause of inequitable distribution, exorbitant fees for ratepayers and the decline ecosystems and fisheries.
+Paper Water is the primary cause of inequitable distribution, exorbitant fees for ratepayers and the decline of ecosystems and fisheries.

 By exposing the devastating effects of Paper Water on communities and ecosystems throughout California, C-WIN is working to eliminate Paper Water for good.